RubisetCie/blender-fspy/README.md

 * `Update Existing Import`: If checked, any previously created camera with a name matching the project filename will be updated.
 If unchecked, a new camera will be created on each import.
 * `Import Background Image`: If checked, the image from the fSpy project file will be used as the background image for the Blender camera.

+#### Switch between Multiple Cameras

+For each this plugin imported fSpy camera, you can get a panel called `fSpy` in camera data properties window.
+In this panel, you can see some properties of this imported camera, such as its corresponding image resolution.

-If you are using multiple cameras with different reference image sizes, you can quickly switch from one render resolution to another using the `Set Render Dimensions` button in the fSpy panel.
+If you are using multiple cameras with different reference image sizes, you can quickly switch from one render resolution to another using the `Set Render Resolution` button in this panel.

 ## Differences with Official